 You must sign up to use the Internet on a next-available basis.

-Computers are available on the following schedule:
+Computers are available on this schedule:

 - 9:30 to 6:00 – Monday, Tuesday, Thursday and Friday